Countdown to Form CRS, and New OCIE Risk Alert

 - Does the adviser’s Form CRS include the required content, is it complete, true and accurate and not misleading?
 The Risk Alert lists certain specific examples of content that advisers should include.

 - Does the formatting of the adviser’s Form CRS follow the SEC’s instructions?

 - Has the adviser adopted policies and procedures to update, file and deliver Form CRS?

 - Does the adviser maintain the required records relating to delivery of Form CRS?

 Although Form CRS is relatively short, advisers may find its technical requirements make it complicated to prepare.
 Advisers must take special care that this short, specifically-worded document is consistent with its marketing materials, client agreements and other regulatory disclosures such as Form ADV, Part 2A, and that the cross-references to Part 2A cover all the required disclosures.
 Finally, advisers must adopt written policies and procedures to meet the new delivery and updating requirements, and have records demonstrating compliance.

-If you need assistance with preparing Form CRS or revising your policies and procedures to meet the new requirements, please contact one of the attorneys in the Investment Funds & Advisers Group at Shartsis Friese LLP: John P. Broadhurst, Geoffrey W. Haynes, Carolyn S. Reiser, Jahan P. Raissi, Neil J. Koren, James J. Frolik, Christina Mickelson Hamilton, David Suozzi, Anthony J. Caldwell, Kevin Leiske, Joan L. Grant, and Ellyn T. Roberts.
+If you need assistance with preparing Form CRS or revising your policies and procedures to meet the new requirements, please contact one of the attorneys in the Investment Funds & Advisers Group at Shartsis Friese LLP: John P. Broadhurst, Carolyn S. Reiser, Jahan P. Raissi, Neil J. Koren, James J. Frolik, Christina Mickelson Hamilton, David Suozzi, Anthony J. Caldwell, and Joan L. Grant.